ElArkk/jax-unirep/paper/paper.md

 bringing the same degree of confidence as we would expect from tested software.

-Evotuning is an important task when using UniRep [@alley2019unified], and we provide a convenient API through the `evotune()` function.
-Here, we use of Optuna to automatically find the right hyperparameters for finetuning weights, using the protocol that the original authors describe.
-This enables end-users to "set and forget" the model fitting protocol instead of needing to babysit a deep learning optimization routine.
-Like `get_reps()`, `evotune()` and its associated utility functions have at least an example-based test, if not a property-based test associated with them.

 ## Reimplementation Performance

 Anecdotally, on our benchmarks using internal data,